-Use the + button to select the desired option for each field.
-Use the arrow (\rightarrow) button to move to the next field.
+Use the + buttons to select the desired option for each field.
+Use the arrow ( $\rightarrow$ ) button to move to the next field.
 Selected field is highlighted.

-Local/Remote Field: This selection must be set to Local when the graphical display is mounted on the generator set front control panel or Remote when mounted remotely from the generator set.
+Location: This selection must be set to Local when the graphical display is mounted on the generator set front control panel or Remote when mounted remotely from the generator set.